msayson/msayson.github.io/_posts/2017-06-24-whats-risk-management.markdown

 ### Determining risk levels

-Once we've identified our system's threats and vulnerabilities, we can cross-reference the two lists to produce applicable threat-vulnerability pairs and their corresponding threat actions.
+Once we've identified our system's potential threats and vulnerabilities, we can join the two lists to produce relevant threat-vulnerability pairs and their corresponding threat actions.

 For example, consider a third party who may listen to network traffic (threat), and an authentication process that transmits user credentials in plain text (vulnerability).
-A clear threat action would be for a third party to eavesdrop on user logins, which would give them the credentials of users who log in on the same network.
+A matching threat action would be for the third party to eavesdrop on authentication traffic, giving them access to the credentials of users on the same network.

 #### How should we determine the risk level of each threat action?